AccessOK

 disability image

-INTRODUCTION TO THE DDA
+INTRODUCTION TO THE EQUALITY ACT

 This Act, clarified by associated regulations, standards and advisory documents, requires service providers to make "reasonable adjustments" to physical features which make it unreasonably difficult for disabled people to use their services.